-Your goals for this time period are to: • Achieve one to six week goals.
+Your goals for this time period are to:

+- Achieve one to six week goals.

 - Walk with no cane and without a limp.

 - Climb and descend stairs in normal fashion (foot over foot).

 - · Walk one half to one mile.

+- Bend knee to 120°.

+- Straighten knee completely.

 - Improve strength to 80%.

 - Resume activities including dancing, bowling, and golf.